Kirottu/watershot/README.md

 # WaterShot
 A simple wayland native screenshot tool inspired by [Flameshot](https://flameshot.org/).
-Uses layer-shell to provide a seamless experience on compositors that implement it.

 # Installation
 Simply clone the repository and install the program locally with cargo.
 You will need to have [grim](https://sr.ht/~emersion/grim/), if it is in a non-standard location you can use `--grim` or `-g` argument to set a custom path.
+A compositor that implements layer-shell is also a requirement.
 ```
 git clone https://github.com/Kirottu/watershot
 cd watershot